 a Resource for village preservation action and activities

 The CVPS currently owns approximately 50 acres of land.
 This has been acquired over a number of years to protect the environment and to give access to recreational areas for residents to walk and enjoy the countryside.

-The finances of the Society are overseen by an Assets & Finance sub-committee.
+The finances of the Society are overseen by a Finance sub-committee.
 This sub-committee reviews the finances of the Society at least twice a year and makes recommendations to the Trustees.

 CVPS Trustees and Officers are appointed by the members of the Society at the Annual General Meeting generally for a three-year term, upon the expiry of which, if eligible, they may seek re-election for further three-year terms.
 Officers and other Trustees may be proposed prior to an AGM by notice in writing and signed by a member.
 In the event that a vacancy arises during the year, the Trustees may appoint any person who is willing to act, on a temporary basis, the Trustees so appointed shall resign at the next AGM but may then be proposed for election as a Trustee.